 - Banana House: On our second night here, we pre-ordered a Swahili dinner and it was great.

-- I’ve read that Peponi hotel is also a great place to eat.
+- I’ve read that the Peponi hotel is one of the best places to eat in Lamu.
 It was closed during our visit.

 5. Explore Shela & its Environs